totalspectrum/spin2cpp/Fastspin.md

 Extensions
 ----------

-fastspin supports a number of few extensions to the Spin language, including a preprocessor (also found in some other Spin compilers), multiple values in return and assignments, conditional assignment, inline assembly, and abstract function pointers.
+fastspin supports a number of extensions to the Spin language, including a preprocessor (also found in some other Spin compilers), multiple values in return and assignments, conditional assignment, inline assembly, and abstract function pointers.

 See the `spin.md` file in the `docs` directory for more details.